Tropical Storm Kay dumps rain on Mexico's Baja peninsula - KESQ

 The last time a hurricane or tropical storm came close to San Diego was Nora in 1997, which entered the U.S. as a tropical storm near Yuma, Ariz., and also brought about an inch of rain to the San Diego area, Small said.

-Landslides reportedly cut some roadways on the peninsula, but there were no reports of injuries.

-The mayor of the town of Mulege on the Gulf of California said Thursday morning that her town had been without water since Wednesday and requested that the state send tankers.
+The mayor of the town of Mulege on the Gulf of California said Thursday morning that her town had been without water since Wednesday.

-Meanwhile, Hurricane Earl churned through open waters in the Atlantic Ocean and was forecast to pass just southeast of Bermuda on Thursday night as a major Category 3 storm.
+Meanwhile, Hurricane Earl swirled over open waters in the Atlantic Ocean and passed southeast of Bermuda late Thursday after weakening from a major Category 3 storm.

+Earl was centered about 95 miles (150 kilometers) southeast of Bermuda late Thursday.
+It had maximum sustained winds of 90 mph (150 kph) and was moving north-northeast at 15 mph (24 kph).

-The island’s national security minister, Michael Weeks, told reporters that public services and government offices would keep operating but warned residents to brace for tropical storm conditions.
+The island’s national security minister, Michael Weeks, said earlier that public services and government offices would keep operating but warned residents to brace for tropical storm conditions.

 “Bermuda will certainly feel the effects from Earl, so we must guard against complacency,” he said.

-Weeks also warned of flooding in low-lying areas and noted that officials opened a government shelter.
+Weeks also warned of flooding in low-lying areas and noted that officials had opened a government shelter.

-“I don’t have to remind you that storms by their very nature are unpredictable, so it’s critical to ensure that we are ready and prepared,” he said.

-Earl was centered about 120 miles (170 kilometers) south-southeast of Bermuda Thursday evening.
-It had maximum sustained winds of 100 mph (155 kph) and it was moving north-northeast at 16 mph (26 kph).